Tag: fulfilled

 John 16:5–15; Acts 1:1–8 (read online ⧉)

-for the to be fulfilled.
+Wait for the promise to be .

 When they thought of a God-blessed nation, they were thinking that power and wealth would be restored to the Jews.
 The Romans would no longer be the occupiers.
 The Jews would once again occupy the place the belonged on the world stage.